 While you get some say in which kind of program you enter, most rehab centers prefer you go with their recommendation.
 For certain, high-risk addictions, they will only accept you into inpatient programs.

 BoardPrep Recovery Center

-BoardPrep Recovery Center is a Tampa inpatient drug rehab center.
-BoardPrep offers a full range of drug and alcohol rehab programs.
+BoardPrep Recovery Center is a Tampa drug rehab center.
+BoardPrep offers a full range of drug and alcohol rehab programs with inpatient programs at a partner facility.
 We also offer a specialized rehab program for medical professionals.